 - The Supreme Showmanship contest should be fun and something to strive for as a Master Showman.
 There will be two Supreme Showmanship Winners; one for large livestock (Horse, Beef/Dairy, Sheep, and Swine) and one for smaller livestock (Rabbits, Poultry, and Goats). - All Supreme Showman finalists will be responsible for contacting other species superintendents or livestock members to learn proper techniques in other species. - Contestants will be judged on their ability to handle, show, and present each of the different species.
 Animals should be clean. - 4-H Members winning showmanship in more than one species in large animal or small animal will be asked to select which species he/she desired to represent.
 4-H members may participate in both large animal AND small animal contests.
-The species that is not selected, the second place showmen will move on to represent that species. - Supreme Showmanship will be held on Thursday, July 25th at 6pm/EST. - Winners will be announced at the Livestock Auction on Friday, July 26th at 6pm/EST.
+The species that is not selected, the second place showmen will move on to represent that species. - Supreme Showmanship will be held on Thursday, July 24th at 4:15pm/EST. - Winners will be announced at the conclusion of Supreme Showmanship.